A Mixed Model Approach for Estimating Regional Functional Connectivity from Voxel-level BOLD Signals: Discussion

+\blu{The HCP test-retest experiment provides an efficient benchmark for assessing estimator reliability because the subjects are scanned twice.} These datasets have already been used in many studies to compare the efficiency \blu{and reliability of statistical estimators.
+The empirical analyses provide compelling validation.
+In the HCP test-retest analysis, networks constructed using the proposed} method exhibited higher concordance between repeated scans.
+By moving beyond heuristic averaging procedures to a formal mixed-effects modeling framework with principled inference, this work provides neuroscientists with a method that yields more accurate and reliable estimates of brain network architecture. \blu{Consequently, there is potential for a more robust scientific understanding of the variability in individual-level connectivity networks among and between different subpopulations, as well as their associations with relevant health outcomes.}

-Although designed for the purpose of estimating functional connectivity, the proposed model could be useful for quantifying dependence amongst spatially grouped time series in other contexts.
-In climate studies, for example, the data sets consist of time series measuring the temperature for a given area.
-Similar models, as proposed here, were used to predict the temperature on a large area \citep{hengl2012spatio, graler2016spatio}.
-Another example can be found in disease propagation, where the data sets consist of time series measuring the number of positive cases of COVID in a specific area \citep{bartolucci2022spatio}.
-The model used is a Markov Chain where for each area the sequence of latent variables across time follows a Markov chain with initial and transition probabilities that also depend on latent variables in neighboring areas.
+Although designed for estimating functional connectivity, the proposed model could be useful for quantifying dependence among spatially grouped time series in other contexts. \fromrobin{For example, similar models as proposed here were used to study climate data \citep{hengl2012spatio, graler2016spatio} and COVID propagation \citep{bartolucci2022spatio}.}

-Lastly, the data illustrations have utilized a pre-specified set of regions for functional connectivity analysis \citep{biswal1995roi}.
-This approach relies on a predefined brain parcellation, commonly in form of an atlas, to determine regions of interest.
-As a result, different subjects are also assumed to have the same functional network nodes.
-Recently, data-driven methods for functional connectivity analysis have been proposed \citep{van2010exploring, Lv1390}, thus allowing nodes in functional networks to be subject-specific \citep{cui2020, MICHON2022119589}.
-It will be interesting to investigate if our proposed methods for quantifying functional connectivity can be combined with subject-specific region discovery in order to simultaneously study variability in the spatial distribution of functional connectivity nodes as well as connections between them.
+Lastly, the data illustrations have utilized a pre-specified set of regions for functional connectivity analysis \citep{moghimi2022evaluation}.
+This relies on a predefined brain parcellation or atlas to determine regions of interest, so that a common set of functional network nodes is used for different subjects.
+Recently, data-driven methods for functional connectivity analysis have been proposed \citep{van2010exploring}, thus allowing nodes in functional networks to be subject-specific \citep{cui2020, MICHON2022119589}.
+It will be interesting to investigate if \blu{the} proposed methods for quantifying functional connectivity can be combined with subject-specific region discovery in order to simultaneously study variability in the spatial distribution of functional connectivity nodes as well as connections between them.